 Students love Curious George, and these books bring many opportunities to meet curriculum goals and objectives in a primary school classroom.

-Curious George in the Classroom
+This post is part of the series: Curious George in the Classroom

 This series of articles gives you ideas and lesson plans to use when reading Curious George books in your elementary classroom.